 - Entertainment: Entertainment offers VR games, VR movies, and PlayStation VR for immersive fun.
 Haptic feedback and motion tracking increase realism.
 These VR applications make gaming and movies more exciting.

-The Perfect Tool to Make a Virtual Tour
+Make a Virtual Tour with WPVR

 Now think and choose what type of virtual reality you want to experience.
 I know what you are thinking.